Project-Juniors-Club/jc-app/README.md

 # Set up

-1. Setup Prettier on VScode and enable format on save for linting
-2. Install Yarn (for PRs, avoid using npm to prevent conflicts with yarn.lock file)
-3. Create `.env` file with `DATABASE_URL`, content can be found in Notion
-4. Create a `client_secret.json` file in the root directory, content can be found in Notion
+- Create `.env` file in folder root
-5. `yarn`
-6. `yarn dev` to start the server
+- `yarn dev` to start the server

 # Database

-Online Heroku Postgresql server

-After modifying the database, run:
+To generate db from schema:
 `npx prisma generate`

+Tip: `npx prisma studio` gives a nice gui for db

 # Fix Typescript error relating to `prisma.ts`